KhangKT1310/KhangKT1310/README.md

 - Knowledge of microcontrollers and microprocessors.
 - Testing, debugging, and optimizing the performance of embedded systems, building multi-threaded systems.
 - Working with embedded protocols and technologies such as SPI, I2C, UART, MQTT, BLE, WiFi, and LoRa.
-- I have over 1 year of experience programming firmware Cameras: Audio Encode & Video Encode, Mp4, AAC, RTSP, and HLS.
+- I have almost 2 year of experience programming firmware Cameras: Audio Encode & Video Encode, Mp4, AAC, RTSP, and HLS.
 Cloud storage AWS3.
 - Ensuring reliability and safety in embedded systems.